 - At the time of writing, you can drive in South Africa with any driver’s license that is printed in English.
 Otherwise, you should obtain an International Driver’s License before your trip.

 - You can make this trip in any season.
 We traveled in July when it was winter in South Africa.

 - Consider that the distances are big and if you are really short on time it’s probably better to fly from the north of the country to the south.

 - Is it safe to travel in South Africa on your own?
 While not the safest country in the world, South Africa can easily be explored on your own.
-Just use your common sense, read the signs, avoid township areas, and never drive at night.
+Just use your common sense, read the signs, avoid township areas, and don’t drive at night.

-- It’s usually forbidden to drive a rental car in South Africa in the dark.
-It has more to do with the wild animals crossing the roads than with crime.
+- When we first traveled, our rental contract said it was forbidden to drive a rental car in South Africa in the dark.
+It had more to do with the wild animals crossing the roads and people walking around next to the road than with crime.

 If you have any questions that I forgot to cover, please leave a comment below and I’ll do my best to help.

 Note that this trip is quite rushed, so you will not see everything.
 One thing for sure – it will definitely leave you wanting to return.
 But then you get acquainted with so many different regions of South Africa in a short time and when you go back you can choose to explore certain areas deeper.

 As for us, we went back to South Africa after this trip and spent two weeks just in the South part of the country (Garden Route and Cape Peninsula).
-You can find this family-friendly South Africa trip description in our article South Africa with kids.
-And we cannot wait to return again!
+You can find this family-friendly South Africa trip description in our article South Africa with kids and here you can find some of our favorite photos from South Africa.
+We cannot wait to return again!

 If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!